 Component Purpose Example 1 Example 2 Your Pitch Introduction Identify who you are "Hello.
-I'm Jane Smith, a first-year MBA student at Johnson at Cornell."
+I'm Jane Smith, a first- year MBA student at Johnson at Cornell."
 "Hello.
-My name is José Mendez.
-I am a first-year MBA student at Johnson at Cornell."
+My name is José Men- dez.
+I am a first-year MBA stu- dent at Johnson at Cornell."
 Background Establish a foundation for credibility (Can include a key achievement.
-Often leads to further discussion.)
-"I have a strong operational background in telecommunications."
-"Before business school, I worked for five years in operations management in the auto industry, where I led global cross- functional teams to improve quality and delivery."
-Your Story Connect the dots (No more than three points.
-Points should be relevant to the position.)
-"This is where I gained exposure to strategic planning, by participating in merger and acquisition activities.
-It was in these activities that I became very interested in solving broader business problems and developing a sense of connection between strategy and operational capabilities.
-That's why" "In my company, I noticed how the brand team analyzed the consumer, market, and competition and used this analysis to improve marketing, communication, and product design.
-This resulted in significant sales and market-share growth."
-Career Goal Express your goal "I'm pursuing a career in management consulting."
+Often leads to further discussion.) operational background in Your Story than three points.
+Points these activities that I became very interested in solving how the brand team analyzed the consumer, market, and competition and used this analysis to improve marketing, communication, and product design.
+This resulted in significant sales and market- Career Goal Express your goal "I'm pursuing a career in management consulting."
 "That's why I am pursuing a career in brand management.
 I want to have a stake in setting marketing strategy at a consumer packaged goods company."
-Fun Fact (optional) Differentiate and make memorable (Often leads to more questions and a conversation.)
+Fun Fact (optional) Differentiate and make mem- orable (Often leads to more questions and a conversa- tion.)
 "I like to visit foreign countries."
 "I like to surf."

-MBA RESUME
+GETTING NOTICED MBA RESUME